 3.21 Quality Assurance.

-Contractor shall establish and maintain a quality assurance and quality control program in accordance with ISO 9001 or its equivalent and Exhibit Q and shall submit such program to Owner for review and comment five days prior to the Notice to Proceed Effective Date.
-Owner may engage third party services to monitor and audit Contractor’s quality assurance and quality control program.
-Owner’s engagement of third party services shall be in addition to the inspection services procured by Contractor to comply with Law.
+Contractor shall establish and maintain a quality assurance and quality control program in accordance with ISO 9001 or its equivalent and Exhibit Q and shall submit such program to Construction Manager for review and comment five days prior to the Notice to Proceed Effective Date.
+Construction Manager may engage third party services to monitor and audit Contractor’s quality assurance and quality control program.
+Construction Manager’s engagement of third party services shall be in addition to the inspection services procured by Contractor to comply with Law.
 Such monitoring shall be conducted so as to not unreasonably interfere with performance of the Work.
-If Owner conducts an audit of the quality assurance and control procedures and determines that they are not being complied with, Owner may notify Contractor of the discrepancies and Contractor shall promptly correct the discrepancies.
+If Construction Manager conducts an audit of the quality assurance and control procedures and determines that they are not being complied with, Construction Manager may notify Contractor of the discrepancies and Contractor shall promptly correct the discrepancies.

 3.22 Equipment Packing and Insurance Surveyor.

 3.22.1 Equipment Packing Recommendation.
 For Equipment listed in Exhibit P, Contractor shall perform, or cause to be performed, all packing of the Equipment to the highest commercial standard practices of the industry to prevent damage during handling and transportation to the Site.
-Contractor shall respond to Owner’s insurance representative’s (Salvage Association or similar insurance surveyor, as appointed by Owner) (the “Insurance Representative”) recommendations concerning:
+Contractor shall respond to Construction Manager’s insurance representative’s (Salvage Association or similar insurance surveyor, as appointed by Construction Manager) (the “Insurance Representative”) recommendations concerning:

 (a) packing of Equipment;